AI Answering Service For Veterinary Clinics

 A clinic does not need every call to reach a human immediately.
 It needs a system that separates scheduling from refills, billing, lab questions, and true escalation signals.

 The AI does not provide medical advice.
-It captures key details, detects urgency language, and routes by clinic-approved protocol so the right staff member is alerted at the right time.
+It captures key details, detects urgency language, and sends the call through clinic-approved handoffs so the right staff member is alerted at the right time.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.